vAlmaraz/code-style/README.md

 ### Encoding

 Use UTF-8 encoding for every text and varchar columns.
+Set it when creating a new database and ensure it is configured when adding new tables.

 ### File sizes